 Candidates for the unit must complete a 40-hour training regimen requiring agility in crowded conditions and in difficult-to-navigate environments including down stairs and over curbs.

-Operated jointly between BSO's Department of Law Enforcement and Fire Rescue, BSO's Air Rescue Unit provides emergency medical helicopter transport for all Broward County municipalities and unincorporated areas.
-The unit is staffed 24 hours-a-day, 7 days-a-week by teams of two firefighter/paramedics with a deputy sheriff piloting the aircraft.
+Operated by the Department of Fire Rescue and Emergency Services, BSO's Air Rescue Unit provides emergency medical helicopter transport for all Broward County municipalities and unincorporated areas.
+The unit is staffed 24 hours a day, seven days a week, by teams of two firefighter/paramedics with a Pilot-EMT flying the aircraft.

 The Broward Sheriff's Office Department of Fire Rescue and Emergency Services (FRES) Technical Rescue Team (TRT) responds to extreme rescue situations such as building collapse and emergency shoring operations, trench/excavation emergencies, confined-space rescue, high-angle/low angle operations and vehicle extrication/stabilization operations.
 The TRT members receive extensive training, have operational and technician level certifications and demonstrate proficiency in special rescue operations before and while they are assigned as a team member.
 These requirements are in addition to their firefighter and paramedic educational requirements.